 So your baby will often suck on items, or their hands and fingers, simply to help sooth themselves or to fall asleep.

-- It’s one way that they explore and play
+6. Mouthing is one way that they explore and play

 At around five to six months of age, a baby can grasp a toy and hold it for a long period of time, but they can’t isolate their fingers to poke or prod or stroke that toy.